YogineeMarathe/portfo/README.md

 **Architecting Google Cloud Solutions,published by Packt**

 ## What is this book about?
-First Paragraph from the Long Description
+Google has been one of the top players in the public cloud domain thanks to its agility and performance capabilities.
+This book will help you design, develop, and manage robust, secure, and dynamic solutions to successfully meet your business needs.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Get to grips with compute, storage, networking, data analytics, and pricing
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Discover delivery models such as IaaS, PaaS, and SaaS
-* Setup SSH for remote access, and connect it to other nodes
+* Explore the underlying technologies and economics of cloud computing
-* Understand how to add, remove, and search for packages
+* Design for scalability, business continuity, observability, and resiliency
-* Use NFS and Samba to share directories with other users
+* Secure Google Cloud solutions and ensure compliance

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800563302) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png" alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
 All of the code is organized into folders.
-For example, Chapter02.

 The code will look like the following:
 ```
-if (test expression)
+apiVersion: v1
-{
+kind: Service
-  Statement upon condition is true
+metadata:
-}
+  name: dinner-recommendation-service

 ```

 **Following is what you need for this book:**